Introduction

 Collaborative & Cohesive Resources

-The Institutional and Shared Libraries are collaborative spaces for learning designers to cooperate on building learning activities, rubric templates and learning journeys for an institution at multiple levels - the templates can be targeted at the entire institution, or select faculties, departments, programmes, or courses.
+The Institutional and Shared Libraries are collaborative spaces for learning designers to cooperate on building learning activities, rubric templates and learning journeys for an institution at multiple levels - the templates can be targeted at the entire institution, or select faculties, departments, programs, or courses.

 Additionally, it’s down to the institution how they wish to provide templates to teachers - it would be entirely possible to set a central source of truth for all similar activities/rubrics to stem from to keep cohesion across multiple courses.